 No, not a martini.
 Alcohol will only make you more fatigued.
 As a quick pick-me-up, try drinking a small glass of chilled cranberry juice with a splash of fresh lime juice.

 Drink apple cider vinegar

 Exercise and sometimes extreme stress cause lactic acid to build up in the body, causing fatigue.
 Interestingly, the amino acids contained in apple cider vinegar act as an antidote.
 What's more, apple cider vinegar contains potassium and enzymes that may relieve that tired feeling.
 Next time you're feeling beat, add a tablespoon or two of apple cider vinegar to a glass of chilled vegetable drink or to a glass of water.
-These health benefits of apple cider vinegar
+These health benefits of apple cider vinegar are fairly astounding.

 Drink something sweet